cris91i22/akka-cluster-example/README.md

 Http nodes doesn't see each others, but persistence nodes they does.

-// Graphic to demonstrate the explanation
+**Graphic to demonstrate how is the cluster -> https://github.com/cris91i22/akka-cluster-example/blob/router/cluster-graphic.jpg**

 **Note.:** It's required first of all launch persistence nodes before launch http nodes.